jordanchow1/cannabis_consumer_insights/README.md

 # Cannabis Consumer Insights

-This project reconstructs and analyzes Canadian cannabis consumer behaviour using synthetic microdata generated from published market research metrics.
-It replicates core variables such as spending levels, purchase frequency, and product category preferences based on aggregated statistics, then applies data preprocessing, exploratory analysis, and clustering algorithms (e.g., K-Means) to identify distinct consumer segments.
-The workflow demonstrates how to translate high-level market data into granular behavioral insights, providing a quantitative foundation for market segmentation, pricing optimization, and targeted marketing strategy development.
+This project explores Canadian cannabis consumer behaviour by simulating microdata from published market research metrics.
+I recreated spending and usage patterns for ~2,000 consumers and used K-Means clustering to uncover three main segments — Occasional, Core, and Premium users.

+The analysis highlights how frequency and spending drive segmentation and offers practical recommendations for pricing, promotions, and brand engagement.
+Through this process, I learned how to translate top-level market data into granular insights that could guide marketing and product decisions.
 ---

 ## Project Objectives